- Tax Litigation & Dispute Resolution

 In the community, Jared is a hockey official with the Western Hockey League.

 • Domestic Anti-Treaty-Shopping Proposals and Further Consultation Announced in Canada's Federal Budget 2014

-February 18, 2014 In the Canadian Federal Budget released on February 11, 2014, the Department of Finance signaled its intention to enact a domestic treaty-shopping rule, generally allowing the Canada Revenue Agency to deny treaty benefits when the main purpose of a particular transaction is to obtain treaty benefits.
+In the Canadian Federal Budget released on February 11, 2014, the Department of Finance signalled its intention to enact a domestic treaty-shopping rule, generally allowing the Canada Revenue Agency to deny treaty benefits when the main purpose of a particular transaction is to obtain treaty benefits.
 This new rule could come into force in the first taxation year after the year in which the final legislation is enacted.
 The potential for transitional relief is still an open issue.
 As the government works towards developing draft legislation, it has given stakeholders 60 days to comment on its proposed approach.

 • The Role of Subsequent Legislative Amendments in the GAAR Analysis